Welcome to the Hackney Flashers website!

 ‘Who’s Holding the Baby?’ can be seen at the Reina Sofía Museum in Madrid and online on their website.

-Website developed with the assistance of photographer and researcher Angela Stapleford
+Website developed with the assistance of Angela Stapleford